Home > Partners > Hasiru Dala

 Hasiru Dala

-Our role in
+Our role in Saamuhika Shakti

 What we do

-Hasiru Dala is a social impact organization that works with waste pickers and other informal waste workers to ensure a life with dignity.
+Hasiru Dala is a social impact organisation that works with waste pickers and other informal waste workers to ensure a life with dignity.
 Hasiru Dala has worked in Bengaluru since 2011 and has spread to 11 cities across Karnataka, Tamil Nadu, and Andhra Pradesh.

 Activities and impact